Swizec/react-d3-workshop/src/pages/6-react-d3.md

 VX is the closest to the integration approaches we're going to discuss today.
 React for rendering, D3 for calculations.
 When you build a set of custom components for your organization, a flavor of VX is essentially what you come up with.

-That's why it's often what I recommend teams use when they need to get started quickly.
+That's why I often recommend teams use VX when they need to get started quickly.

 <iframe src="https://codesandbox.io/embed/k5853pryrv" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>